rails/rails/guides/source/active_record_basics.md

 method](https://api.rubyonrails.org/classes/ActiveSupport/Inflector.html#method-i-pluralize),
 if you're curious.

-For class names composed of two or more words, follow the Ruby conventions of using the CamelCase name.
-The database table name, in that case, must use the snake_case form.
+For class names composed of two or more words, the model class name will follow the Ruby conventions of using a CamelCase name.
+The database table name, in that case, will be a snake_case name.
 For example:

 * `BookClub` - is the model class, singular with the first letter of each word capitalized
 * `book_clubs` - is the matching database table, plural with underscores separating words